madskjeldgaard/exformal-website-source/content/releases/mads-kjeldgaard-life-in-the-quiet-zone.md

 # -------------- METADATA ----------------------

 # Catalogue text (1-2 lines)
-releasecattext = "An audio poem about the so-called quiet zone in the Copenhagen S-train system."
+releasecattext = "An audio essay about the so-called quiet zone in the Copenhagen S-train system."

 # Metadata
 metadata = [